CruzR/antimatter-arena/README.md

 modules and are licensed under a 3-clause BSD license.
 See LICENSE-BSD-3-clause.txt for full license terms.

+The database of game controller mappings is licensed under the zlib/libpng license, see LICENSE-Zlib.txt for the full license text.

 For a detailed, per-file enumeration, see debian/copyright.